MAKING ART IS ADDICTIVE. IT HAS TO BE.

 Most of my prints are classified as “monoprint” or “monotype”, one-of-a-kind artworks each unique in color or composition, but also containing common elements within a series.

-I also include painting and drawing as my media.
+I also include painting, drawing, and photography as my media.
 Recently, archival digital printing has been my technique of choice.
-Patterns have factored into much of my digital work, where I combine traditional print images with digital techniques, spawning another direction entirely (see mc2patterns.com for examples of pattern designs available for licensing).
+Patterns and textures have factored into much of my digital work, where I combine traditional print and watercolor images with digital techniques, spawning another direction entirely (see mc2patterns.com for examples of pattern designs available for licensing).

-The website you are viewing contains a sampling of my fine art over a 30 year period.
-If you are interested in a particular series or specific work,
+The website you are viewing contains only a sampling of my fine art over a 35 year period.
+If you are interested in a particular series or a specific work, seeing

 or have questions about